Applying for a China “Exit and Entry Permit” or “Travel Document” for a Child with Dual Nationality

 出入境通行证 (Exit and Entry Permit)

-This article explains how parents can apply for an Exit and Entry Permit (出入境通行证 churujing tongxingzheng) on behalf of a dual nationality child.
-Our law firm can assist with the application and advise about other available options.
+This article explains how parents can apply for an Exit and Entry Permit (出入境通行证 churujing tongxingzheng) or a Travel Document (旅行证 lvxingzheng) on behalf of a dual nationality child.
+Our law firm can help you analyze whether this or a different travel document is best for your child.

 Background